melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 `vermilionvermilion rockfish rockfish that is not accounted for in this stock assessment.

 **Cowcod Conservation Areas (CCA)**
-In 2001, two area closures [“Cowcod Conservation Areas”](https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=36132&inline) were implemented to reduce fishing mortality of cowcod, originally prohibiting bottom-fishing deeper than 20 fm.
+In 2001, two area closures [Cowcod Conservation Areas](https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=36132&inline) were implemented to reduce fishing mortality of cowcod, originally prohibiting bottom-fishing deeper than 20 fm.
 Effective 2019, retention of nearshore and shelf rockfish (excluding cowcod) is allowed in depths shallower than 40 fm.
 The larger of the two areas (CCA West) is a 4200 square mile area west of Santa Catalina and San Clemente Islands.
 A smaller area (CCA East) is about 40 miles offshore of San Diego, and covers about 100 square miles.

 **Rockfish Conservation Areas (RCA)**
 In 2002 the PFMC established trawl- and non-trawl area closures known as the Rockfish Conservation Areas.
 These closed areas are gear-specific, and have seasonally changing boundaries to help reduce fishing mortality.

-**Marine Protected Areas (MPA)**

 ## Management Performance
 The contribution of vermilion rockfish to the shelf rockfish OFLs is currently derived from